Updated: Oct 14

 "Now they are four.
-But what they have lost in numbers they’ve since gained in size and experience; experience honed by ceaseless quarrel with their neighbours.
-They have successfully climbed over the wall of youth, mated, and driven away or killed many of their foreseeable competitors.
-They are a force to be reckoned with".
+But what they have lost in numbers they’ve since gained in size and experience; experience honed by ceaseless quarrels with their neighbours.
+They have successfully climbed over the wall of youth, mated, and driven away or killed many of their potential competitors.
+They now are a force to be reckoned with".

 Paul then recently had reason to become somewhat pensive during a night wake by a fire out in the bush:

 "Six nights ago I sat next to a fire with my sleeping bag draped over my shoulders against the pre-winter cold.
 I was on the ‘graveyard watch’ on Londolozi’s Ranger selection course.
 Two hours earlier the Birmingham males had soundlessly walked through the moonlit thickets around us, like ghosts.
 Now all four of them roared from a clearing nearby.
-In that moment, in the dead of night, it was the only sound.
+In that moment, in that dead of night it was the only sound - but what a sound it was.
 Everything else fell silent.
-And it was an ageless sound, one that shook the stillness to its core.
+It was an ageless sound, one that shook the stillness - and you - to its core.
 It was as though it carried a message and everything, including the trees, was listening.
 It was the same message that was once carried by other coalitions before them - one that proclaimed absolute dominance over everything and all".